stuwilmur/GRADE-DOH/README.md

 ## How do I use it?

-There are no additional dependencies: simply lauch a server in the root directory and browse to index.html
+There are no additional dependencies: simply launch a server in the root directory and browse to index.html